riz254/Interview/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Title

+This is a User Management System built with Angular 16, using NgRx for state management and Bootstrap CDN for styling.
+The system allows users to:

+- View a list of users in a responsive table.

+- Filter users by name or email.

+- View user details in a Bootstrap modal.

+- Add new users via a reactive form with validation.

+- Manage state efficiently with NgRx.

+## Features

+- User List: Displays users in a table.

+- Search Functionality: Filter users by name or email dynamically.

+- User Details Modal: Opens a Bootstrap modal to view user details.

+- User Form (Reactive): Allows adding users with form validations.

+- State Management: Uses NgRx Store for state handling.

+- Counter Component: Implements a simple counter with NgRx Actions.

+## Technologies Used

+- Angular 16

+- NgRx (Store, Actions, Reducers, Effects)

+- Bootstrap

+- Tailwind CSS

+- RxJS (for managing observables)